Willson Contreras Player Props: Cardinals vs. Royals

 Willson Contreras At The Plate

+- In 57.3% of his 96 games this season, Contreras has picked up at least one hit.
+He's also had 26 multi-hit games.

+- He has hit a long ball in 11 games this season (11.5%), leaving the park in 3.4% of his plate appearances.

-- In 29 games this season (30.5%), Contreras has picked up an RBI, and in nine of those games (9.5%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Contreras has an RBI in 30 of 96 games this year, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in three contests.

-- In 33 of 95 games this season, he has scored, and seven of those games included multiple runs.
+- In 35.4% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (8.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.